Summer ‘Pick-me-up’ Smoothie Recipe

 Digest the naturally occurring sugars in fruits, furthermore contributing to low blood sugar and reducing the risk of Type 2 Diabetes.
 If there’s one thing we can indulge on in the summer season, it’s sugar.
 Ice creams, cocktails, soft drinks – all of which have an abundance of sugar, so let’s get those fibrous vegetables in!
 Even though it’s great to have a combination of fruits and vegetables in your smoothie don’t overdo it.
 A simple tip: for every 1 handful/item of fruit try to add 2 handfuls of fibrous and dark coloured veg.

-Protein and fiber: Big handful of spinach and small handful of uncooked broccoli
+- For some protein and fiber, add a big handful of spinach and small handful of uncooked broccoli

-Healthy fats: 1/2 avocado and handful of chia seeds
+- Now add 1/2 an avocado and handful of chia seeds for some healthy fats